 Balmain is like the Islington of Sydney, it’s a really nice area, clean and quiet.

-We also recommend checking out Paddington as well which is one of our favourite suburbs and right in the heart of the city.
+We also recommend checking out Paddington as well which is one of our favourite suburbs and really close to Sydney CBD.
 Just don’t expect it to be cheap to rent in this Sydney suburb.

 Best Sydney suburbs for partying